MicrosoftDocs/powerbi-docs/articles/powerbi-admin-premium-manage.md

 #### User permissions

-You assign addition **Capacity admins** as well as assign users that will have **capacity assignment permissions**.
+You can assign additional **Capacity admins** as well as assign users that will have **capacity assignment permissions**.
 Users that have assignment permissions can assign an App workspace to the capacity.
 Users with assignment permissions will not have access to the admin portal.

 > [AZURE.NOTE] Even if you are listed as a **Capacity admin**, you will not see the capacity in the advaced dropdown of an App workspace unless you are listed as a user with assignment permissions.